Check out this poll of which apps are the most popular in our community (Kindara & Read Your Body by FAR make up the vast majority).

 App Name: Fertility Friend (FF)

-Basic version is free, VIP membership available starting at $9.99/month, not required to chart but definitely useful.
+Cost: Basic version is free, VIP membership available starting at $9.99/month, not required to chart but definitely useful.

 CM and Temp tracking features: Both are available and detailed, app is adequate for any FAM method.